Wednesday – May 28, 2025

 Dessert Reception

-Join your colleagues for a late-night reception featuring mouthwatering desserts and great conversation.
+Join your colleagues for a late-night reception featuring mouthwatering desserts, your favorite cocktail or mocktail, games, and great conversation.
 This is an event you don’t want to miss!

 Friday – May 30, 2025